Kane County Veterans Memorial

 Other nearby markers.
-At least 8 other markers Spanish-American/Philippines War (here, next to this marker); World War I (here, next to this marker); World War II (here, next to this marker); Korean War (here, next to this marker); Vietnam (here, next to this marker); Kane County Government Center (about 300 feet away, measured in a direct line); The Lincoln Highway (approx. 0.6 miles away); Masonic Building (approx. 0.6 miles away).
+At least 8 other markers are within walking distance of this marker.
+Spanish-American / Philippines War (here, next to this marker); World War I (here, next to this marker); World War II (here, next to this marker); Korean War (here, next to this marker); Vietnam (here, next to this marker); Kane County Government Center (about 300 feet away, measured in a direct line); The Lincoln Highway (approx. 0.6 miles away); Masonic Building (approx. 0.6 miles away).
 Touch for a list and map of all markers in Geneva.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on April 28, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.
 This page has been viewed 261 times since then and 16 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12. submitted on April 28, 2016, by William Fischer, Jr. of Scranton, Pennsylvania.